 Magoffin was with a train going from San Antonio to El Paso and stopping to camp at Turkey Creek, or the Nueces river, concluded to go out and kill a mess of quail for supper; he had not gone far until he walked up within twenty-five yards of two immense jaguars or leopards.

-The tone of the article suggests that it should probably be taken with a grain of salt, but I was intrigued by the location.
-Vernon Bailey in his 1905 “Biological Survey of Texas” reports a jaguar killed at the headwaters of the Nueces River in 1880.
+The article’s tone suggests that it should probably be taken with a grain of salt, but I was intrigued by the location.
+In his 1905 “Biological Survey of Texas,” Vernon Bailey reports a jaguar killed at the headwaters of the Nueces River in 1880.

-It’s hard to be certain if these stories are related or even true, but we can be pretty sure that there were jaguars in the area around the Nueces River–the habitat is perfect for the big cats.
+It’s hard to be sure if these stories are related or even true, but we can be pretty sure that there were jaguars around the Nueces River–the habitat is perfect for the big cats.
 It’s no wonder there are so many exotic game ranches around there these days.

 I’ve included the full article from the El Paso Herald below to spark your sense of adventure.